Anand Pandian

 Board Member

-Anand Pandian is Krieger-Eisenhower Professor of Anthropology at Johns Hopkins University, with a joint appointment in Earth & Planetary Sciences.
-His books include A Possible Anthropology: Methods for Uneasy Times, and Something Between Us: The Everyday Walls of American Life and How to Take Them Down, now available from Stanford University Press.
-A former department chair of anthropology, he serves now as President of the Society for Cultural Anthropology.
-He also serves as a curator of the Ecological Design Collective, a community for radical ecological imagination and collaboration.
+Anand Pandian is Krieger-Eisenhower Professor of Anthropology at Johns Hopkins University.
+His books include Something Between Us: The Everyday Walls of American Life and How to Take Them Down (Stanford University Press, 2025), and A Possible Anthropology: Methods for Uneasy Times (Duke University Press, 2019).
+Anand serves as President of the Society for Cultural Anthropology, and as a curator of the Ecological Design Collective, a community for radical ecological imagination and collaboration.
 He lives with his family in Baltimore, where he is currently working on a new book project on decay, waste, and the crafting of ecological futures.

 Posts by This Author